dimitri-nicolo/calico/master/security/logs/elastic/ingress.md

 1. Modify patch-ingress.yaml so that the ingress controller container name appropriately reflects the container name in your ingress controller installation.
 Replace `<ingress-controller-name>` with the name of the ingress controller **container** in your pod.
-   If you are running a router in OpenShift, replace <ingress-controller-name> with the name of the router **container** in the below command.
+   If you are running a router in OpenShift, replace `<ingress-controller-name>` with the name of the syslog **container** you have set up to receive the router logs in the below command.
    ```
    sed -i -e "s?<INGRESS_CONTROLLER_NAME>?<ingress-controller-name>?g" patch-ingress.yaml
    ```